Habitats of the Indiana Dunes: Savanna

 A savanna is a naturally occurring area that is open like a prairie with grasses and herbaceous shrubs dominating, but having a substantial canopy from trees.
 The canopy is less than 80% of the area, but more than 10%.
-Where the soils is sandy, the dominant trees are black oak and white oak.
+Where the soils are sandy, the dominant trees are black oak and white oak.
 When the soil is predominantly a silty loam, burr oak and other oaks are common.
-Savanna’s begin along the Tinley Moraine and southward onto the Valparaiso Moraine.
+Savannas begin along the Tinley Moraine and southward onto the Valparaiso Moraine.
 Some key identifiers of a savanna community include the red-headed woodpecker, Karner blue, and lupine.

 Marsh

 Another wetland that is predominantly sedges and grasses.
 It is characterized as having water at the surface or above the surface during most of the year.
 The great marsh in Beverly Shores is visible the entire length of Beverly Drive from U.S. 12 at Mt.
 Baldy to its end at East State Park Road.
 Some key identifiers of a marsh community include the sora, marsh fern, and calico pennant.